How is individual insurance different from coverage through an employer?

 Enrolling in coverage outside of the open enrollment period generally requires that someone have a qualifying life event that triggers a special enrollment right.
 A qualifying life event is typically marriage, divorce, birth or adoption of a child or a change in income, among others.
 It is not a voluntary loss of employer coverage.

 Some states or some insurance companies may offer coverage at times other than the open enrollment period.
-You should check with your state Department of Insurance, the exchange marketplace in your state or an insurance producer licensed to sell insurance in your state to see if there are exceptions.
+You should check with your state Department of Insurance, the exchange marketplace in your state or an insurance agent or broker licensed to sell insurance in your state to see if there are exceptions.

 Where can I get more information?

-An insurance producer licensed to sell insurance in your area is one of the best resources for information on coverage that meets your needs.
+An insurance agent or broker licensed to sell insurance in your area is one of the best resources for information on coverage that meets your needs.
 You can find an agent in your area that is qualified to sell insurance through the exchange or outside of the exchange here.

 You may also find a helpful glossary of insurance terms and other marketplace information at www.healthcare.gov.